KSXGitHub/egg-shell/docs/COMPLICATIONS.md

 #### ABI consistency

-Field names are sorted differently across different namespaces and thus cannot have a consistent stable ABI if implemented naively.
+Field names are sorted differently across different vocabularies and thus cannot have a consistent stable ABI if implemented naively.

 ### Potential solutions